John Sherman Cooper: Second term in Senate

 Cooper continued to be an independent voice in the Senate.
 During the Red Scare, he was critical of attempts to permit illegal wiretap evidence in federal courts and attempts to reduce the protections against self-incrimination granted by the Fifth Amendment.
 Nevertheless, he refused to strip Joseph McCarthy, the leading figure in the Red Scare, of his major Senate committee chairmanships, cautioning that "many of those who bitterly oppose Senator McCarthy call for the same tactics that they charge him with."
 He was the only Republican to oppose the Bricker Amendment, which would have limited the president's treaty-making power.
 He concluded that the issues addressed by the amendment were not sufficient to warrant a change to the Constitution.
 He also opposed the Submerged Lands Act and the Mexican Farm Labor bill, both of which were supported by the Eisenhower administration.
 He denounced Eisenhower's appointment of Albert M. Cole, an open opponent of public housing, as Federal Housing Administrator and opposed many of the agricultural reforms proposed by Eisenhower's Agriculture Secretary, Ezra Taft Benson.
 Again, his independence did little to diminish his stature in the party.
 In 1954, he was named to the Senate Republican Policy Committee.

 Cooper again sought re-election in 1954.
 Democrats first considered Governor Wetherby as his opponent, but Wetherby's candidacy would have drawn a primary challenger from the Happy Chandler faction of the Democratic Party, possibly leading to a party split and Cooper's re-election.
 Instead, party leaders convinced former Vice President Barkley, now 77 years old, to run for the seat in order to ensure party unity.
 There were few policy differences between Barkley and Cooper, who had been deemed the most liberal Republican in the Senate by Americans for Democratic Action.
 During the campaign, Cooper was featured on the cover of Time on July 5, 1954.
 Cooper appealed to women voters, as well as black voters who appreciated his support for civil rights.
 He also claimed that he would be a less partisan senator than Barkley.
-Barkley's personal popularity carried him to a 71,000-vote victory, however.
+Barkley's personal popularity carried him to victory unseating Cooper by 71,161 votes, however.
 Glenn Finch opined that "Barkley was unbeatable in his own state, and it is probable that no other candidate could have defeated Cooper."